cloudqubes/cloudqubes.github.io/_posts/2020-01-18-happy-virtualizing-with-multipass.markdown

 # Delete VM

 When no longer needed the VM can be deleted.
-But deleting will not remove its disk image and you can always recover it back.
+But deleting will not remove its disk image, so you can always recover it.

 {% highlight shell %}
 $ multipass delete my_first_vm